 Let’s pick out Andy (#3), a senior SF Engineer who makes $124,000 a year and joined when the company was only 3-6 people. $124,000 is literally a 50% discount to what he can make elsewhere if he’s truly a senior SF engineer.
 Let’s say Andy ends up working at Buffer for five more years.
 He will have given up 5 X $124,000 = $620,000 in gross wages to work at Buffer.

-I’m looking down the entire 24 person roster, and every single salary looks 50% light, except for the founders (CEO and COO) who are paying themselves a very healthy amount given the amount of equity they have (see next bullet point) and their ages (under 30).
+I’m looking down the entire 24 person roster.
+Every single salary looks 50% light, except for the founders (CEO and COO).
+They are paying themselves a very healthy amount given the amount of equity they have.

 As a first employee, you are almost taking an equal amount of risk as the founders, yet you only get compensated 1/15th – 1/30th the amount of equity!
 To put it another way, every $1 you generate at the early stage helps the founders get $15 – $30 richer.
 It’s not like the company has been around for decades with tons of brand recognition, cash on hand, and profits.
 There’s probably a 90%+ chance the company will turn into a zombie or go under within five years.